Trump’s Facebook ads focus on Schumer, Pelosi and the border wall as Democrats play catch-up

 Breaking News Emails

-After making Facebook advertisements a key part of its 2016 run, President Donald Trump’s campaign continues to spend heavily on the social network as Democratic presidential candidates begin their own social media efforts.
+After making Facebook advertisements a key part of his 2016 run, President Donald Trump’s campaign continues to spend heavily on the social network as Democratic presidential candidates begin their own social media efforts.

 Trump spent $3.6 million on Facebook ads from Dec.
 30 to March 23, according to data compiled by researchers at the Online Advertising Transparency Project, an ongoing study launched last year at New York University that tracks political ad spending through Facebook’s publicly available political ad archive.